dTile/tiler/README.md

 <hr>

 <h3>Offsets</h3>
-The base offset (or 0) is the area confined by [90&deg;,-180&deg;] in the northwest and [-90&deg;.180&deg;] in the southeast.
+The base offset (or "offset 0") is the area confined by [90&deg;,-180&deg;] in the northwest and [-90&deg;.180&deg;] in the southeast.
 At offset 1 a tile would increment its longitude by 360&deg; and at offset -1 it would dercrease the longitude by 360&deg; and so on.
 This would enable a tile or a Tbox to be displayed west to the meridian or displayed at any selected offset of a Mercator projection layer.
 The offset attribute enables displaying Tbox grids that intersect with the anti-meridian.
 An offset attrbute of a Tbox is derived from the offset of its anchor at the northwest which may imply that some of its other tiles may be in an adjacent offset.